MouhaDiouf/asteroids/README.md

 ## Potential Future Improvements

-- Create an admin dashboard to manage users
+- Create admin dashboard for a user to manage its profile
-- Implement an auto-login using the browser cookies

 ## Contributing